taimurmushtaq/movieslist/README.md

 # iOS Films List Task

-This Android project FIlms api intergration and a sample UI, APIs documentation is here [Document Link][url1]
+This project contains the API and UI implementation of Films.
+APIs documentation is here [Document Link][url1]

 ## Features